 Story of the Image of Our Mother of Perpetual Help

-Our Lady then told the little girl just where the picture should be placed: in the church “between the basilica of St. Mary Major and that of St. John Lateran.”
-In solemn procession, on March 27 1499, it was carried to the church of St Matthew the Apostle.
-The same day a miracle occurred: a man’s arm, crippled beyond use, was completely restored.
+Our Lady then told the little girl just where the image should be placed: in the church “between the Basilicas of St. Mary Major and St. John Lateran.”
+On March 27, 1499, in a solemn procession the image was carried to the church of St. Matthew the Apostle.
+That same day a miracle occurred that a man’s arm, crippled beyond use, was completely restored.

-For 300 years, the picture hung over the main altar in the church of St. Matthew the Apostle, loved by all, renowned far and wide for miracles.
-Then came June, 1798.
-Napoleon entered Rome.
-The church of St. Matthew was leveled to the ground.
-The picture disappeared.
-For sixty-four years it remained hidden, almost forgotten, until… one day at recreation, in the Redemptorist house in Rome, one of the Fathers mentioned having read, in an old tomb, that their present church, San Alfonso, was built on the ruins of St Matthew’s where once was enshrined a miraculous picture: Our Lady of Perpetual Help.
-The name startled Father Michael Marchi.
-He recalled as a boy having served Mass in the oratory of the Irish Augustinians at Santa Maria in Posterula.
-There he had seen the picture.
-An old Brother had pointed it out to him.
+For 300 years the picture hung over the main altar in the church of St. Matthew the Apostle.
+It was loved by all and renowned far and wide for miracles.
+Then on June 1798 Napoleon entered Rome and the church of St. Matthew was leveled to the ground.
+Thereafter, the image disappeared for 64 years to remain hidden and almost forgotten.
+However, one day at recreation at the Redemptorist House in Rome, one of priests mentioned of having read in a tomb that their present church, San Alfonso, was built on the ruins of St. Matthew where once hung a miraculous image of Our Lady of Perpetual Help.
+The name startled Fr.
+Michael Marchi as he recalled as a boy having served Mass in Oratory of the Irish Augustinians at Santa Maria in Posterula and at that time an old Brother had pointed out the image to him.

-Some month later, in February, Father Francis Blosi, S.J., preaching in the Gesus on “the lost Madonna of Perpetual Help,” told how it was Our Lady’s wish that the picture be enshrined in the church” between the basilicas of St. Mary Major and St John Lateran.”
-Word got back to the Redemptorist.
-The Superior General was informed But he waited three more years.
-He want to be certain.
+Some months later Father Francis Blosi, SJ, was preaching on the “lost Madonna of Perpetual Help” and told how it was Our Lady’s wish that the image be enshrined in the church “between the Basilicas of St. Mary Major and St. John Lateran.”
+Word got back to the redemptorists, however, the Superior General waited three more years to decide.

-Finally, on December 11, 1865 the whole matter was presented to Pope Pius IX.
-On January 1866 the miraculous picture was brought once more to the site of its former glory the church between the two basilicas, now that of San Alfonso.
+Finally, on December 11, 1865, the whole matter was presented to Pope Pius IX.
+In January 1866, the miraculous image was brought once more to the site of its former glory in the church “between the two basilicas, now that of San Alfonso.
 Three months later, it was solemnly enshrined.
-And on June 23 1867, it was crowned with a golden crown, placed on picture by order of the Holy See in 1867 as a token and witness of the miracles wrought by Our Lady invoked under the title of “Perpetual Help.”
+On June 23, 1867, it was crowned with a golden crown placed on the image by order of the Holy See as a token and witness of the miracles wrought by Our Lady invoked under the title, “Perpetual Help”.